jeertmans/DiffeRT2d/docs/source/index.md

 reference/index
 ```

-If you are intersted in contributing to this tool, please checkout the
+If you are interested in contributing to this tool, please checkout the
 [Contributing](contributing/index) section!

 ```{eval-rst}